IMAGINARY/gamepad-api-activator/README.md

 ## Build system

-This project use the [PlatformIO](https://platformio.org/) tool to configure, build and flash the binaries for the microcontroller:
+This project uses the [PlatformIO](https://platformio.org/) tool to configure, build and flash the binaries for the microcontroller:

 ```shell
 # Build the binary for the default environment